 When Morgen and I got married, most of our wedding guests came up to us and said things like “Congratulations!” or “Enjoy your honeymoon!”
 One of our friends, however, on seeing our titanium wedding bands, cautioned us gravely, “Avoid electrified salt solutions.”
 That’s one of the strangest things anyone has ever said to me.
 Not knowing how else to respond, I assured him that we would—in fact, I think I can safely say that I have made a lifelong practice of avoiding electrified liquids of any kind.
 But I always wondered about that odd warning.
-A couple of months ago I ran into this friend again and asked him what the deal was—what terrible fate would have befallen us, or our rings, had we encountered an electrified salt solution?
+Years later I ran into this friend again and asked him what the deal was—what terrible fate would have befallen us, or our rings, had we encountered an electrified salt solution?
 He said it would permanently alter the appearance of the ring, and sent me some links to photos of titanium that people intentionally treated in this way in the name of art.

 The examples of titanium jewelry, sculptures, and other artwork in the pictures were lovely, with intricate patterns in rich, vibrant colors.
 Our friend had mentioned that one could obtain a wide range of colors using this process, and sure enough, artists seem to use every color of the rainbow.
 But what I found most interesting about all this is that all the colors are essentially an optical illusion.